3-Day Edinburgh Itinerary

 Afternoon: St. Giles’ Cathedral and Lunch

-Evening: Ghost Tours and Hidden Close Exploration
+Evening: Ghost Tours And Hidden Close Explorations

-It’s both chilling and captivating.
+It’s both eerie and enchanting.

 Day 2: Nature Meets Modern Edinburgh